 FT initial association also uses the 4-way handshake (FT 4-way handshake - 13.4.2 FT initial mobility domain association in an RSN).
 FTE is already present in M2 and M3 messages.
 The validation should be the same using OCI subelement in FTE

+Instruct the editor to modify subsection 12.7.6.1 General (4-way handshake) as follows

+p2460.57